 Worship at Fauntleroy

 Worshiping regularly and marking life's milestones as a gathered community shape our Ministry of Celebration.
-In Spirit-filled praise and thanksgiving, we draw strength from Scripture as it speaks to our day and from the wisdom of fellow seekers.
+With Spirit-filled praise and thanksgiving, we draw strength from Scripture as it speaks to our day, and from the wisdom of fellow seekers.

 Whether consecrating new life, honoring a life past, celebrating covenantal relationships, or simply refueling for another week, we try to value a diversity of experiences and views and keep uppermost the assurance that God has yet more light and truth to break forth.

 Every Sunday morning at 10 a.m. we worship the God who creates life.
 To help instill the value and rhythm of worship, children begin their morning with adults in the sanctuary.
 After the call to worship, the invocation, and an opening hymn, children come forward for story time, which is usually led by our Christian Educator.
 Her story focuses youngsters on the lesson of the day, laying the groundwork of our faith tradition in a lively and inviting way.
 Then children go to their classes.